 Atovaquone / proguanil Side Effects

 Not all side effects for atovaquone / proguanil may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to atovaquone / proguanil: oral tablet

-Check with your doctor as soon as possible if any of the following side effects occur while taking atovaquone / proguanil:Incidence not known
+If any of the following side effects occur while taking atovaquone / proguanil, check with your doctor or nurse as soon as possible:Incidence not known